What does “kanojo” mean in Japanese?

 Definitions and meanings of “kanojo”

-- kanojo – 彼女 (かのじょ) : a pronoun meaning ‘she’ or a noun meaning ‘girlfriend’ in Japanese.
+- kanojo – 彼女 (かのじょ) : a pronoun used to mean ‘she’ or a noun used to mean a ‘girlfriend’ in Japanese.

 Again, but Japanese native speakers use this word in two different ways: as a pronoun to refer to a girl or woman; as a noun to refer to a girl or woman who is in a romantic relationship with someone.
 Both usages are important, but the second one is more common especially in speaking.